LOS ANGELES, November 2019.

-Branding the Virtual Reality world for UKISUG Connect 2018
+Branding the Virtual Reality SAP world for UKISUG Connect 2018

-Add to that a touch of flickering screens and distortion - this is an abandoned research facility after all - and Resulting was ready to haunt the ghostly halls of the abandoned Research Facility.
+Add to that a touch of flickering screens and distortion - this is an abandoned spaceship after all - and Resulting was ready to haunt the ghostly halls of the Research Facility.

 While it was good fun to re-imagine the Resulting logo like something out of 5th Element, the reality is that just sticking a logo into the game - spinny animation or otherwise - isn’t enough to make a truly and immersive branded world.
 After all when you go to Disneyland it isn’t just a load of bland warehouses with a bunch of mouse ears spray painted all over the place.